 As you can imagine, Jeep purists didn't much care for the Compass, which they regarded as the antithesis of all things Jeep.
-The company evidently took this early criticism to heart, because the latest iteration has revised styling and newfound capabilities that edge the Compass closer to "real Jeep" status.
-Even so, the Jeep Compass faces stiff competition among today's compact, car-based SUVs.
-Its low base price and interesting features may be compelling at a glance, but for those who dig deeper, its subpar engines, modest cargo capacity and relatively crude driving dynamics.
+The company evidently took this early criticism to heart, because a 2011 upgrade brought revised styling and newfound off-road ability that edged the Compass closer to "real Jeep" status.
+Still, the Compass left a great deal to be desired, due to subpar engines, modest cargo capacity and relatively crude driving dynamics.

 Current Jeep Compass

 The Jeep Compass received a redesign that appeared as a late 2017 model.
 While the new Compass looks very similar to the outgoing model, it raises the bar significantly when it comes to driving dynamics, offering responsive handling and amenable ride quality.